 Steps you can take include:

 - Addressing indoor air quality concerns like allergens and mold.

 - Carefully choosing which fish to prepare and eat.

 - Installing carbon monoxide and fire alarms and replacing their batteries two times a year.

 - Storing and disposing of chemicals safely.

-- Apply bug spray and wear long sleeves and pants when outdoors to protect yourself from mosquitoes and ticks.
+- Apply bug spray and wear long sleeves and pants to avoid bites by mosquitoes and ticks.

-- Wear life jackets and follow other safe boating practices.
+- Wear life vests and follow other safe boating practices.

 Children spend lots of time in a child care facility or day care.
 Our Choose Safe Places Program helps child care providers in Wisconsin choose environmentally safe locations for new child care centers by offering free consultation services.
 This applies to providers of licensed group and family centers.
 Visit our website to learn more and participate.